 How is it used?

 The aPTT test is used when someone has unexplained bleeding or clotting.
 Along with the PT test (which evaluates the extrinsic and common pathways of the coagulation cascade), the aPTT is often used as a starting place when investigating the cause of a bleeding or thrombotic (blood clot) episode.
-It is often used with recurrent miscarriages which may be associated with anticardiolipin or antiphospholipid antibodies.
-The aPTT and PT tests are also sometimes used as pre-surgical screens for bleeding tendencies, although numerous studies have shown that they are not useful for this purpose.
+It is often used with recurrent miscarriages which may be associated with lupus anticoagulant, anticardiolipin or antiphospholipid antibodies.
+The aPTT and PT tests are also sometimes used as pre-surgical screens for bleeding tendencies, although numerous studies have shown that they are not always useful for this purpose.

 If the aPTT is prolonged, and the cause is not due to heparin contamination or to other pre-analytical problems such as an insufficient or clotted blood sample, then the aPTT is followed by mixing studies to decide whether there is deficient Coagulation Factor(s) or an inhibitor to coagulation is present.
 Mixing is a procedure where the patient's plasma is mixed with pooled normal plasma (a combination of blood from different donors that has normal amounts of all of the clotting factors in it).
 If the patient has a factor deficiency, mixing it with the pooled normal plasma should provide enough of the missing factor(s) for the aPTT to 'correct' - to clot within the normal time frame.
 If it does correct, specific coagulation factor testing is done to determine which factor(s) is deficient.
 If it does not correct, then the prolonged aPTT may be due to a specific or non-specific inhibitor.
 Further testing may then be done to check for antibodies to specific factors or to identify non-specific inhibitors occurring in antiphospholipid syndrome.